FIFA Women's World Ranking: Actual result of the match

-Neutral ground or Home vs. Away
+Neutral ground or home field advantage

 Historically, home teams earn 66% of the points available to them, with away teams earning the other 34%.
 To account for this, when two teams are not playing on neutral ground, the home team has its $R_{bef}$ inflated by 100 points for the purposes of calculation.
 That is, if two equally ranked teams playing at one team's home ground, the home team would be expected to win at the same rate a team playing on neutral ground with a 100-point advantage.
 This 100 point difference corresponds to a 64%–36% advantage in terms of expected result.
 The scaling factor remains the same (c=200).

 Importance of the match

 Ranking schedule

 Rankings are generally published four times a year.
+The next update is scheduled for 11 December 2025.